 This course is designed to provide the student with information on driver techniques for emergency vehicles and techniques of basic inspection and maintenance of emergency vehicles, including actual driving exercises under simulated emergency conditions.
 This course is designed for in-service personnel and meets the goals as outlined in the NPFA Standard 1002.
-May not be repeated.
 CR/NC